digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

 ^^^^^^^^^^^^^^^^^^^

-To avoid having to asymmetrically decrypt the view encryption key for all transactions we make use of a short-lived session key that is used as a middle encryption layer between the view encryption and the encryption with the participants' keys.
-The result from encrypting the session key with a participants public key is cached in memory for a short time and allows for similar transactions (that share the same participants) to use this session key directly to obtain the view encryption key without having to asymmetrically decrypt it.
+To avoid having to asymmetrically decrypt the view encryption key for all transactions we make use of a short-lived session key that acts as an intermediary encryption layer positioned between the view encryption and the encryption with the participants' keys.
+The process involves encrypting and decrypting the session key (that is used to encrypt the view encryption key) using the participants' public and private keys, with the resulting data cached temporarily in memory.
+This caching mechanism enables similar transactions involving the same participants to make use of the cached information, thereby acquiring the session key without necessitating asymmetric key operations for each transaction.

 :warning:
-Reusing session keys between requests sacrifices forward secrecy, but offers a better performance overall.
-For optimal security, in exchange of performance, we recommend disabling caching.
+Reusing session keys between requests sacrifices forward secrecy, but enhances overall performance.
+For optimal security, we suggest disabling caching in exchange of performance improvements.

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/session-key-cache.conf
    :language: none